Our Board of Directors

 Seth Garcia began attending camp in 2005, and it has been a staple of his summers ever since.
 Seth met many of his closest friends and most impactful mentors at CBC, and he wouldn’t be the minister, Christian, or person he is today without the incredible experiences he has had at camp over the past 20 years.
 There is nowhere where Seth feels more at home or himself than at CBC.
 Seth attends Week 2, where he is the education director, and Week 6.

-Seth is married to Molly, and they live in Raleigh with their foster daughter where Seth is the preaching minister at North Raleigh Church of Christ.
+Seth is married to Molly, and they live in Raleigh, where Seth is the preaching minister at North Raleigh Church of Christ.

 Jules Gilbeau